Drink & Dine: For Many, Autumn Means a Return to Reds

 For wine enthusiasts, the season marks the time when rosés and whites seem less appealing and reds start returning to the repertoire alongside richer, heartier dishes such as stews, casseroles and roasts.
 Photo: Rostislav_Sedlacek/Getty Images

-For many, autumn — which officially launched in Canada on Sept.
+For many, autumn — which officially launches in Canada on Sept.
 22 — is the best season.
 It’s a time of updated wardrobes, gentler temperatures, vivid colours in nature and the nascent onslaught of excellent movies screening in the lead-up to awards time.

 For wine enthusiasts, the season also marks the time when rosés and whites seem less appealing and reds start returning to the repertoire alongside richer, heartier dishes such as stews, casseroles and roasts.